grailbio/bazel-compilation-database/README.md

 script and/or a `compilation_database` target.
 Compile commands are fetched from bazel as the files are opened in your editor.

-You will need to copy aspects.bzl file to an absolute path or a path relative to your repo, and hard code the path into the `ASPECTS_BZL` variable in .ycm_extra_conf.py script.
-The default path is bazel/compilation_database/aspects.bzl relative to your repo.
+Follow the instructions as above for making the files available in this repo somewhere in the workspace, and then configure vim to use the `.ycm_extra_conf.py` script that you just extracted.
+One way is to make a symlink to the py script from the top of your workspace root.
+Another way is to set the `ycm_global_ycm_extra_conf` variable in vim.

 Contributing
 ------------